 #7.
 Creamy Dreamy PB&J Smoothie

-If you haven’t jumped on board the keto smoothies train, grab your ticket and buckle up.
+If you haven’t jumped on board the keto smoothies train, this is the time to consider it.
 You have a wide variety of options for breakfast, pre- and post-workouts, and even dessert.
 Take this keto PB&J smoothie for example.

 With strawberries, unsweetened milk, vanilla protein powder, and nut butter, this smoothie tastes like your favorite after-school snack without the bread, unhealthy peanut butter, or crazy spike in your sugar levels.

 The next few weeks of your meal planning should be easier now that you have the top 25 keto recipes to try out.
 Each week, choose at least one familiar recipe and one you may not have tried before.
 That way, you’ll expand your personal list of favorite keto recipes and get familiar with new flavor combinations.